The National Research Ethics Advisors’ Panel is an independent, multidisciplinary expert panel which provides advice to the HRA on an ad-hoc basis.

 - Chair ad hoc advisory groups and working parties

 Whilst the Health Research Authority Directions 2011 apply only in England (by virtue of section 271 of the National Health Service Act 2006) NREAP, appointed by UKECA, will continue to be a resource available to all RECs funded by the UK Health Departments within England, Wales, Scotland and Northern Ireland.

 The Panel complements the HRA’s established stakeholder routes for seeking advice such as the patient panel, links with industry bodies such as the ABPI, UK wide Boards such as UKCRC and the HRA-convened meetings such as the HRA Collaboration and Development Forum.

 Contact the Panel

-The Panel are always happy to receive suggestions regarding issues that might require their advice and/or guidance, and can be contacted through firstname.lastname@example.org.
+The Panel is always happy to receive suggestions regarding issues that might require advice and/or guidance, and can be contacted through firstname.lastname@example.org.